itf/6s092/courses/IAP19/PS/PS27/content.md

 TODO one day prove that it works

-Write coding question to generate maze.
+TODO Write coding question to generate maze.

 # Quick sort
 Do you wanna sort things quickly?
 So let's talk about quick sort.